 Fees Tiedemann Advisors charges for its services

 Clients generally pay an advisory fee calculated as a percentage of assets under management.
 The fee varies based on a number of factors, including how much money the client invests, the asset classes in which they invest and the strategies being used.
-The maximum asset-based fee paid to the firm is 1.25%; financial planning is included in that fee.
+The maximum asset-based fee paid to the firm is 0.85%.

 In addition to this advisory fee paid to Tiedemann, clients also owe fees to the third-party managers used.
 Clients are also responsible for custodian and brokerage fees, as well as other internal fees for underlying investments, such as mutual fund or ETF fees.